tarjoilija/zgen/README.md

 ## zgen

 A lightweight plugin manager for ZSH inspired by Antigen.
-Our goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
+The goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
 The script generates a static init.zsh file which does nothing but sources your plugins and appends them to fpath.
-The downside is that you have to update your plugins manually.
+The downside is that you have to update the init script manually with `zgen reset` whenever you update your `.zshrc`.

-My current zgen setup takes 208ms to load where Antigen takes 1324ms with the same plugins.

 ### Usage